jiangyuanqi/IS601851MiniProject1/Vi Tutorial.md

 ## Introduction

 1. What is it?
-    * VI is a text editor
+    * VI is a text editor.
+Vim (VI improved) is a common replacement for it.
+Vim is fully backwards compatible with VI, and is used in most modern systems.
+The instructions here apply to VI, but your system will probably come with Vim which will work exactly the same.
 2. Why do you do it?
     * You use vi when you want to edit any text file on a linux system
 3. How do you do it?